drewbyts/drewbyts/README.md

 I'm a data analyst and developer who spends more time at coffeeshops than his actual home.

-I'm active online, but in the form of posting tangential (/bīts/) on [Twitter](https://twitter.com/drewbyts) (I really should stop).
+I'm active online, but in the short-form [Twitter](https://twitter.com/drewbyts) and long-form [Substack](drewbyts.substack.com).

 Want to connect, send me a [DM](https://twitter.com/drewbyts).
-Would love to know me at the core?
+Want to know me at the core?
 Check out my [website](https://drewbyts.netlify.app).
 I'd love to collaborate on new projects!

 <!--
 **drewbyts/drewbyts** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.